 Manage your debt with a debt consolidation loan

-If you have multiple debts at multiple (and high) interest rates, one strategy for saving money and simplifying your life is to consolidate your debts.
-Combine and pay off multiple debts and loans through a single payment at the lowest interest rate, often a line of credit.
+If you have multiple debts at multiple (and high) interest rates, one strategy for managing your finances is to consolidate your debts.
+This leaves you only owing one lender, leaving you with the simplicity of a single monthly payment to repay the full amount you owe.

 Informal debt settlement